 Mass.
 Eye and Ear Announces Curing Kids Fund Grant Recipients

-The four grants awarded are just one aspect of the Curing Kids Fund.
-Monies from the fund will also provide services for needy children such as eyeglasses and hearing aids, support core research, and to seed a Curing Kids endowment for research to help children.
+The five grants awarded are just one aspect of the Curing Kids Fund.
+Monies from the fund also provide services for needy children such as eyeglasses and hearing aids, support pediatric services, and seed a Curing Kids endowment for research to help children.

 About Massachusetts Eye and Ear